-- 8.28 A student may transfer to 'writing up' status with the approval of Senate or its delegated authority provided that he or she has completed the minimum registration period and not exceeded the maximum registration period.
-In order to transfer to writing up status, a student is required to have completed all experimental work or collection of material related to his/her thesis and, in the judgement of the principal supervisor, be in a position to submit the thesis within 12 months.
-A student registered for MPhil/PhD can only be transferred to writing up status if he/she has completed the transfer process from MPhil to PhD where transfer is a requirement of his/her research studies programme. - 8.29 A student must enrol during the period of writing up and pay any fee applicable during this period. - 8.30 The maximum period for 'writing up' is one calendar year regardless of the mode of attendance of the student, unless the terms of a studentship stipulate that a longer period of writing-up is permitted.
-A penalty charge may be applied if the writing up status is extended beyond one calendar year where it has not been extended for a specific cause. - 8.31 A student who submits their thesis for examination and has not already transferred to 'writing up' status shall be transferred to 'writing up' status with effect from the date of submission of their thesis. - 8.32 In exceptional circumstances, Senate or its delegated authority may permit an extension of the writing up period for students who have writing up status.
-A student with writing up status may be permitted to extend their writing up period by up to twelve months on one occasion only or for a maximum period prescribed by the terms of their studentship.
+- 8.30 A student may transfer to 'writing up' status with the approval of Senate or its delegated authority provided that he or she has completed the minimum registration period and not exceeded the maximum registration period.
+In order to transfer to writing up status, a student is required to have completed all experimental work or collection of material related to his/her thesis, to have passed annual progression in the second year of study (fourth year of study for part-time students) and, in the judgement of the primary supervisor, be in a position to submit the thesis within 12 months.
+A student registered for MPhil/PhD can only be transferred to writing up status if he/she has completed the transfer process from MPhil to PhD where transfer is a requirement of his/her research studies programme. - 8.31 A student must enrol during the period of writing up and pay any fee applicable during this period. - 8.32 The maximum period for 'writing up' is one calendar year regardless of the mode of attendance of the student, unless the terms of a studentship stipulate that a longer period of writing-up is permitted.
+A penalty charge may be applied if the writing up status is extended beyond one calendar year where it has not been extended for a specific cause. - 8.33 A student who submits their thesis for examination and has not already transferred to 'writing up' status shall be transferred to 'writing up' status with effect from the date of submission of their thesis.

+- 8.34 In exceptional circumstances, Senate or its delegated authority may permit an extension of the writing up period for students who have writing up status.
+A student with writing up status may be permitted to extend their writing up period by up to twelve months or for a maximum period prescribed by the terms of their studentship.
 A penalty charge may be applied if the student has not submitted their thesis by the end of the period of extension.
-Extensions will not be granted retrospectively. - 8.33 The period of extension counts as part of the overall period of registration.
+Extensions will not be granted retrospectively. - 8.35 The period of extension counts as part of the overall period of registration.